 The Board of Directors hired David in August 2010 to lead CHNW.
 David brings 20 years of organizational leadership to CHNW, with a penchant for shepherding diverse groups to achieve successful outcomes.
 After attending the University of Oregon School of Architecture, David practiced architecture for 17 years in California and Oregon.

 In this capacity, Steve leads all finance and accounting functions for the organization.
 He earned a bachelor of science finance degree from the University of South Alabama and an MBA from Mississippi State University.
 Steve is passionate about mentoring and has volunteered with Portland State University’s business school to mentor undergraduate business students.

 Ryan has over 5 years of experience in student housing development, asset management, leasing and marketing.
 He has a bachelor’s degree from Southern Illinois University Edwardsville, where he studied Music Business and Jazz Guitar Performance.
 He is expecting to graduate with a Masters in Real Estate Development from Portland State University in Spring 2018.

 Mr. Rader has been a director since 2005.
 His professional experience is primarily in banking, from managing lending units to operational functions and product groups.
 Mr. Rader was Regional Vice President at Bank of the West, where he oversaw the Treasury Management function and staff for offices throughout Oregon, Washington, Idaho, Nevada and California.

-Mr. McCrae is currently the CFO for the Oregon College of Oriental Medicine.
+Mr. McCrae the former the CFO for the Oregon College of Oriental Medicine.
 His professional resume includes 30 years in the financial areas of the real estate development industry.
 This work includes most types of products, and is predominantly in the Portland, Oregon area.
 Mr. McCrae received an MBA from the Atkinson School at Willamette University and formerly held a Certified Management Accountant designation.